 The 2015 FIFA Women's World Cup finals will be held in Canada, with the number of qualifiers increased from 16 to 24, including eight from Europe.

-Games will be played in the summer of 2015, with games in Edmonton, Moncton, Montreal, Ottowa and Vancouver.
+Games will be played from 6 June to 5 July 2015, with games in Edmonton, Moncton, Montreal, Ottowa and Vancouver.
+The draw will be on 6 December 2014 in Ottowa.
 More details can be seen on FIFA's official website.

 Past World Cup finals (European teams in bold)

 2011: Japan 2-2 United States (aet, 3-1 pens); Frankfurt, Germany

 2003: Germany 1-0 Sweden (aet, golden goal); Carson, United States

 1999: United States 0-0 China (aet, 5-4 pens); Pasadena, United States

 1995: Norway 2-0 Germany; Stockholm, Sweden